Using a table visualization

 The settings that determine which totals are displayed are on the metric set, for example to show them only for some hierarchies, or only on rows or columns.

 When totals are enabled, the table's properties described below can customize where they're displayed.
-To customize their appearance, see the total style properties in the Look tab.
+To customize their appearance, see the total row and total column style properties in the Design tab (Look tab in previous versions).

 5.5.1.
 Freeze total rows

-Use the Freeze Total Rows property from the Main properties tab to display the grand total and subtotals at the edge of the table, even when scrolled out of view.
+When enabled, the grand total and nearest subtotal are always displayed at the edge of the table, even when scrolled out of view.

 Freeze Total Rows property